dasunpubudumal/sensor-fusion-resources/README.md

 # Resources for Multimodal Sensor Fusion

-This repository contains information on Multimodal Sensor Fusion paradigms, concepts, theories and technologies.
-This repository contains the studies related to the field, and the supplementing studies including analytics of streams.
+This repository contains information on Multimodal Sensor Fusion paradigms, concepts, theories and technologies, including the studies related to the field, and the supplementing studies including analytics of streams as well.

 ## Blogs on Sensor Fusion